-iii.
-Material Commitments for Capital Expenditures, the general purpose of the Commitment and Expected Sources of Funds v.
-Known Trends, Events or Uncertainties that will impact Sales/Revenues/Income from Continuing Operations
+Material Commitments for Capital Expenditures, the general purpose of the Commitment and Expected Sources of Funds

-The Company estimates capital expenditures for the year 2009 to amount P400 million for real estate development and upgrade of the broadband infrastructure.
+The Company estimates capital expenditures for the year 2009 to amount P400 million for real estate developments and upgrade of the broadband infrastructure.
 The construction and/ or purchase of these capital expenditures will be financed through the funds of the Company.